mumme74/atto-py/README.md

 ### Frame
 As the interpreter calls functions it needs to send some information to the called function.
 That is done by use of a Frame object, which hold a list of arguments, the caller token and the called function's name token.

 This way a called function can get its argument values from the caller.
-Also if an AttoRuntimeError occurs, we can print a stack trace of the call-chain.
+Also if an AttoRuntimeError occurs, we can print a stack-trace of the call-chain.

 Each and every time a function is called a new Frame object is created, that means when a function calls itself recursively we also create a new Frame object.
-If anyone would want to optimize there is a techinque called *tail call optimization* that gets around that recursive inefficiency.
+If anyone would want to optimize, there is a technique called *tail call optimization* that gets around that recursive inefficiency.

-While excuting given eaxmple above, these Call frame will be created.
+While excuting given eaxmple above, these call-frames will be created.
 ```
 1. Frame(caller_frm=None, caller_tok=None, args: [], Func(main, ...))
 2. Frame(caller_frm=main, caller_tok=Token("add"), args:[10, 20], Func(add, ...))